goauthentik/authentik/website/docs/enterprise/manage-enterprise.md

 ### Add/remove members of an organization

-In the customer portal you can remove members and invite new members to the organization.
+In the Customer portal you can remove members and invite new members to the organization.
 When you invite new members, you can specify the role for the new member.

 -   **Member**: can view licenses, including the license key.
 -   **Owner**: can do everything the Member role can do, plus: add and remove members, order and renew licenses, and edit the organization.

-1. To manage membership in an organization, log in to the Customer portal.
+1. To manage membership in an organization, log in to the [Customer portal](./get-started#access-enterprise).

 2. On the **My organizations** page, click the name of the organization you want to edit membership in.